smarty-php/smarty/docs/getting-started.md

 $smarty = new Smarty();
 ```

-Now that the library files are in place, it's time to setup the Smarty
+Now that the library files are in place, it's time to set up the Smarty
 directories for your application.

 Smarty requires four directories which are by default named